EighteenZi/rocksdb_wiki/RocksJava-API-TODO.md

 1. Move on to Java-8, especially because Java-7 is EOL this year.
   1. Look at Java 8 Long#unsigned operations.
+  2. Consider whether we should add an UnsignedLong, UnsignedInt class types of our own to prevent users from sending invalid DBOptions.

 2. Restructure the package layout within the Java part.